vladimirRadojkovic/reusehub-api/README.md

 ```

 This will:
-1. Build a Docker image with the protoc compiler and required plugins
+1. Build a Docker image with buf, protoc, and required plugins
+2. Update buf dependencies
-2. Run the container to generate Go code in the `genproto` directory
+3. Generate Go code in the `genproto` directory
-3. Generate TypeScript code in the `ts-proto` directory
+4. Generate TypeScript code in the `ts-proto` directory

 ### Cleaning Generated Files